Skip to Content

 • However, never restrict his water.

-• Place him in a confined space so messes don’t appear all around your home.
+• Place him in a confined space so messes don’t appear around your home.
 The playpen mentioned earlier is a terrific idea.
 If you don’t know he needs to go, he’ll likely use the pads provided

 Pomeranian